Neovim Tutor

 - If you want to display your current line location, you can with

-brings your cursor to the end of the file
+Ctrl+gggbrings your cursor to the first line#Gbrings your cursor to line number #Gbrings your cursor to the end of the file

 - You can search for text using

-and text to search forward in the file- You search backwards using
+/and text to search forward in the file- You search backwards using

-- When searching, press
+? - When searching, press

-for the next occurrence andN
+nfor the next occurrence andNfor the previous

 - You search backwards using